Yeshiva-B.A. Gap Year

 Gap year Program Overview

-Students come to us from a variety of backgrounds in Torah learning, from zero background to varying degrees of learning experience, so our Gap Year Program includes two to three seders of learning per day tailored to your needs and wants, from beginner to intermediate.
+Students come to us from a variety of backgrounds in Torah learning, from zero background to varying degrees of learning experience, so our Gap Year Program includes two to three seders of learning per day tailored to the needs and goals of the individual students, from beginner to intermediate.
+One or two periods each day are dedicated to traditional Yeshiva learning, such as the Ramchal’s method of in-depth Talmud study and a variety of Talmudic subjects.

 The Bachelor of Arts can then be used either to secure a solid position in your field of interest or for continued education at an institution of higher learning, such as to earn their Master’s degree, while those who are interested in continuing to learn Torah with us might also be invited to do so.